oleksandr3010/oleksandr3010.github.io/_posts/2025-04-15-assignment2.md

 ![Zanz Gaz Img](/assets/images/zanz_gaz.png)

 We uploaded the screenshots, one by one, into Gemini and asked it to “create a CSV file from the table in this image of items imported to Zanzibar.”
 It generated a CSV file, but the columns were incorrectly labeled, and the values were mismatched, misaligned, or sometimes completely incorrect.
 Our following prompt will give the tool a little push by clarifying the columns and rows.
 There was also the issue of the header rows.
 Within one column, say “H.H Dominion”, there are two columns for “Fras.” and “lbs.” values, so in the prompt, we clarify the two columns: “H.H Dominion Fras.” and “H.H Dominion lbs.” which will make it easier to graph the data later on as well.
 The output had improved, yet issues of misalignment and other problems persisted.
 No matter how hard we attempted to modify the prompt, we concluded that the AI model we were using was unable to properly align values, despite accurately extracting them.
 This was likely due to the unjustified proportions of the table, as the AI model likely relied on a simple script that attempted to extract the values under the assumption that they were formatted in a modern way.
 A few days later, Google released a new model, Gemini 2.5 Pro, which gave us new hope for using an LLM more efficiently to gather data.
+Unlike the previous “lighter models,” the Gemini 2.5 Pro consistently performed near-perfectly every time with the use of the following prompt:

+> The image provided contains a table of imports from a historical gazzette.
+You must convert the image into a table accurately, ensuring the values are propely aligned.
+Provide me with a google sheet table of the data and a csv file.
+The leftmost column contains the following items (row by row): [list of all produce item names].
+Header row for this data can be formatted as such: [produce, fras1, lbs1, fras2, ..., total fras, total lbs]

-Unlike the previous “lighter models,” the Gemini 2.5 Pro consistently performed near-perfectly every time with the same prompting.
-However, rather than providing the entire table, we provided only the numerical data section, omitting the produce names and location/weight headers.
+Rather than providing the entire table, we provided only the numerical data section, omitting the produce names and location/weight headers.
 With this modification, we also included the appropriate text to be placed in the leftmost column (produce names) into the prompt, and the locations were later simply copied into the processed data sheet.
 With this new model and redesigned approach, we were able to accurately gather our data at a significantly faster rate than before, requiring minimal manual alignment of the values.

 ## Mapping the Data